ymanchanda/FreightFrenzy/README.md

  * apps check for ROBOCOL_VERSION mismatch
  * Fix for Telemetry also has off-by-one errors in its data string sizing / short size limitations error
  * User telemetry output is sorted.
- * added formatting variants to DbgLog and RobotLog APIs
  * code modified to allow for a long list of op mode names.
  * changes to improve thread safety of RobocolDatagramSocket
  * Fix for "missing hardware leaves robot controller disconnected from driver station" error